governauthzer/governauthzer/README.md

 # governauthzer

-**Govern access.
-Bring any provisioner – or use ours.**

-A self-hosted open source decision-plane IGA: request, approve, audit.
+A self-hosted open source IGA: request, approve, audit.
 Provision access however you like – never locked into a vendor.

 > **Early stage – not production-ready.** Great for evaluation and feedback, not yet for governing real access.